numanturle/PrintNightmare/README.md

 ![img](./img/rootcause.png)

 ValidateObjectAccess is a normal security check for Spooler Service.
-But in line 19 and 20, argument a4 and a7 is user controllable.
+But in line 19 and 20, argument a4 is user controllable.
 So, a normal user can bypass the security check and add an driver.
 If you are in the domain, a normal domain user can connect to the Spooler service in the DC and install a driver into the DC.
 Then he can fully control the Domain.